-As a little girl, next to nature, I adored my childhood picture books and decided at an early age I wanted to pass on the joy I experienced through these beautifully illustrated books to other people through my own art.
+As a child, next to nature, I adored my childhood picture books and decided I wanted to pass on the joy I experienced through these beautifully illustrated books to other people through my own art.

-As a child I had seen a news item about Dutch illustrator Thé Tjong-Khing and after that I knew what drawing as a grown up could look like.
+A news item about Dutch illustrator Thé Tjong-Khing inspired me.
+Now I knew what drawing as a grown up could look like.

-Since that time I wanted to share my art and make people happy with my art just as artists before me had made me happy.
+Since that time I wanted to make people happy by sharing my art just as artists before me had done and made me happy.